-Finally, where concerns about how others will update about your type prevent individuals from undertaking an action they wish to, and where it is not possible to actually hide behavior or create mandates, opportunities for counter-signaling represent another alternative.
-For example, Carvalho (2013) argues that the recent rise of veiling in some countries, particularly among educated, urban working women, is an attempt to provide a counter signal regarding religious adherence.
+Finally, where concerns about how others will update their beliefs about one's type prevent individuals from undertaking an action they wish to, and where it is not possible to actually hide behavior or create mandates, opportunities for countersignaling represent another alternative.
+For example, Carvalho (2013) argues that the recent rise of veiling in some countries, particularly among educated, urban working women, is an attempt to provide a countersignal regarding religious adherence.
 If women who work worry that they will be perceived by others as not being sufficiently religious, adopting the veil is a visible symbol of being religious, which may allow them to work while maintaining their preferred social image.
-In such a setting, for example, a ban on veiling in public or in the workplace might discourage women's labor force participation by removing that opportunity for counter signaling.
-In other cases, policy may aim at making more such counter-signaling opportunities available.
-For example, students who do well in school might tacitly be given more leeway regarding disciplinary behaviors; the ability to skip a day of school or fail to turn in an assignment with lesser consequences than for others might allow those students to counter the signal that they are of a particular type (though of course, many other considerations would enter into whether such a policy was desirable on net).
+In such a setting, for example, a ban on veiling in public or in the workplace might discourage women's labor force participation by removing that opportunity for countersignaling.
+In other cases, policy may aim to make more of such countersignaling opportunities available.
+For example, students who do well in school might tacitly be given more leeway regarding disciplinary behaviors; the ability to skip a day of school or fail to turn in an assignment with lesser consequences than the consequences for others might allow those students to counter the signal that they are of a particular type (though, of course, many other considerations would enter into a discussion of whether such a policy was desirable on net).

-5.2 Changing Expectations of Social Desirability of Type $(E_i(\omega_j))$
+5.2.
+Changing Expectations of Social Desirability of Type $[E_i(\omega_j)]$

-The second term in the social image concern framework actually consists of two separate components; the social desirability that the group attaches to being of type h, and the individual's perceptions or expectations about that social desirability.
+The second term in the social image concern framework actually consists of two separate components: the social desirability that the group attaches to being of type h and the individual's perceptions or expectations about that social desirability.
 We consider strategies for shaping social pressure that address each of these in turn.

-5.2.1 Correcting or Manipulating Second-Order Beliefs

-One key determinant of beliefs about social desirability are individuals' second-order beliefs: if an individual thinks that everyone else in their peer group is against gay rights, they will naturally believe that being anti-gay rights is socially desirable.
+5.2.1.
+Correcting or manipulating second-order beliefs.
+One key determinant of beliefs about social desirability is individuals' second-order beliefs: If an individual thinks that everyone else in their peer group is against gay rights, they will naturally believe that being anti-gay rights is socially desirable.
 However, such beliefs might be incorrect.
 In fact, stigma associated with an attitude can lead to incorrect second-order beliefs.
-This phenomenon is known in social psychology as "pluralistic ignorance" (Katz and Allport 1931), where privately most people reject a norm, but incorrectly believe that most other people accept it, and therefore end up following the norm as well.
+This phenomenon is known in social psychology as pluralistic ignorance (Katz et al. 1931): Most people privately reject a norm but incorrectly believe that most other people accept it, and therefore end up following the norm as well.
 When individuals believe that a behavior or attitude is stigmatized, they might be reluctant to talk about it and reveal their private views to others.
-If most individual act this way, they might all end up believing that their private views are only shared by at best only a small minority.
-A related concept is that of "preference falsification" (Kuran 1995): people's stated, public preferences are affected by social acceptability, and might be different from their true, private preference.
+If most individuals act this way, they might all end up believing that their private views are only shared by, at best, a small minority.
+A related concept is that of preference falsification (Kuran 1995): Individuals' stated, public preferences are affected by social acceptability and might be different from their true, private preference.

 Pluralistic ignorance and preference falsification are believed to have played a role in sustaining the communist regime in the Soviet Union (Kuran 1991), as many individuals opposed the regime but believed others were supporters of it.
-Similarly, O'Gorman (1975) shows that in 1968 most white Americans substantially over-estimated the support among other whites for racial segregation.
-In recent work, Bursztyn and Yanagizawa-Drott (2016) provide evidence that men's attitudes towards women working in Saudi Arabia may also be a case of pluralistic ignorance, where most men support female labor force participation but incorrectly believe that most other men are against it.
+Similarly, O'Gorman (1975) shows that in 1968 most white Americans substantially overestimated the support among other whites for racial segregation.
+In ongoing work, Bursztyn & Yanagizawa-Drott (2017) provide evidence that the attitudes of men in Saudi Arabia toward women working may also be a case of pluralistic ignorance, in which most men support female labor force participation but incorrectly believe that most other men are against it.